-Nathan E. Wineinger, Ph.D. joined the faculty at STSI as an Assistant Professor and Director of Biostatistics in January 2014.
+Nathan E. Wineinger, Ph.D. joined the faculty at STSI in January 2014.

-His expertise is in statistical approaches to human genetics and genomics research – particularly in the application and development of quantitative methods for identifying the etiology of common human diseases and complex traits.
-By developing and applying advanced quantitative methods beyond traditional strategies, he hopes to more accurately depict genetic and biological models thereby leading to new discoveries.
+His expertise is in statistical approaches to high-dimensional data structures – including digital medicine and genomic data.
+By developing and applying advanced quantitative methods beyond traditional strategies, he hopes to more accurately depict model human biology thereby leading to new discoveries.